Skip to main content

 By selecting an interest only mortgage, you will only pay interest (on a monthly basis) and not reduce the amount you have borrowed, known as the capital balance.
 This means that you’ll need a plan in place (e.g. endowment policy, ISA, sale of property) to repay the balance at the end of your term.

-You are responsible for ensuring that you will be able to pay off the capital borrowed at the end of the mortgage term and it is important that you regularly check your mortgage repayment plan to make sure it’s on track to repay the loan amount when your mortgage comes to an end.
+You are responsible for making sure that you will be able to pay off the capital borrowed at the end of the mortgage term and it is important that you regularly check your mortgage repayment plan to make sure it’s on track to repay the loan amount when your mortgage comes to an end.

 YOUR MORTGAGE WILL BE SECURED ON YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

 If you need more guidance on the right type of mortgage for your situation, consider booking an appointment with one of our Mortgage Advisers.
-Their advice can help you to find the right mortgage for you.
+Their advice could help you to find the right mortgage for you.

 Ready to arrange an appointment?